benjaminballard/voltdb_docs/training/ex_cli_01_starting.md

 Start the database again, using the create.sh script to test it.
 You should see the same results.

-Use ctrl-C to stop the dataabase.
+Use ctrl-C to stop the database.
 Now let's modify the create.sh script so that it runs VoltDB as a background process.

 create.sh: